The dynamical degree of billiards in an algebraic curve: Introduction

-More generally, over any algebraically closed field $k$ of characteristic not equal to $2$, say a curve $C_0 \subset \PP^2_k$ is \emph{nondegenerate} if it is separable, of degree $d \geq 2$, contains no multiple lines, and contains no lines through $[1 : \pm i : 0]$.
-For any nondegenerate curve, there is an algebraic billiards correspondence $b$ on $C \times D$, where $C \to C_0$ is a resolution of singularities.
-See Section \ref{sect_basic}. \end{defn}
+More generally, given an algebraically closed field $k$ of characteristic not equal to $2$ and a general (for instance, irreducible) curve $C \subset \PP^2_k$ of degree $d \geq 2$, we define an \emph{algebraic billiards correspondence} $b : C \times D \vdash C \times D$ (Definition \ref{def_b}).
+Note that $b$ depends on the particular embedding of $C$ in $\PP^2_k$; for instance, there is no conjugacy between the billiard correspondences associated to a real circle and a real ellipse. \end{defn}

-The most fundamental algebraic-dynamical invariants of a rational correspondence are its \emph{dynamical degrees} \cite{MR3667901, MR4048444}.
-The first dynamical degree of a surface correspondence measures the chaos of the correspondence, as seen by curves.
+The most fundamental algebraic-dynamical invariant of a rational surface correspondence is its \emph{first dynamical degree}, denoted $\lambda_1$, which measures the degree growth of the iterates \cite{MR3667901, MR4048444}.

 \begin{defn}[\cite{MR4048444}] Let $f: X \vdash X$ be a rational correspondence $(\Gamma_f, \pi_1, \pi_2)$ on a smooth projective surface $X$ over an algebraically closed field $k$.
 Given a divisor $\Delta$, the pushforward $f_* \Delta$ is a divisor with support $f(\Delta)$ that counts components with multiplicity; see Section \ref{sect_prelim}.
 The \emph{degree} of $f$ relative to a fixed ample divisor $\Delta$ is defined by the intersection formula